DanielHauge/h5v/README.md

 ## Roadmap

+- [ ] Fix issue related to many attributes then ending up taking all space.
+Maybe constrain to 25% and then add browse mode thing to navigate attributes when many.
 - [ ] Add preview for groups. ie. multi-chart preview, via attributes.
 - [ ] Add matrix support for compounds
 - [ ] Add preview support for compounds (select fields to preview)